rolandmueller/bigdata/docker.md

 ```
 * `return render_template('hello.html', name= "BIPM", count = count)`: instead of a string, we create a HTML page based on the template `hello.html`.
 We give the render_template function the variables `name` and `count`.

+Try to just refresh the browser and look if it works.
+If not, you should rebuild the container:

 Run
 ```bash
 docker-compose build